BenedictCodesHere/aws_s3_website_sync/README.md

 This is a tool to sync a folder from your local developer enviroment to your S3 Bucket and then invalidate the CloudFront cache.

+I modified the source code of the original repo developed by [omenking](https://github.com/omenking) and [bayko](https://github.com/bayko), so that the use of an `AWS Session Token` via AWS STS is supported.

 ## How to use